King of Kings (1961 film): Plot

-In 63 BC, Pompey conquered Jerusalem and the city was sacked.
-He entered the Temple to seize the treasure of Solomon and massacred the priests there.
-He discovered that the treasure is only a collection of scrolls of the Torah.
-These Pompey held over a fire until an old priest reached for them imploringly.
-Pompey relented and handed them to the old man and left to carry out massacres of enemy villages and towns.
+In 63 BC, under General Pompey, the Romans conquer Jerusalem and the city is sacked.
+He arrives at the Temple and massacres the priests.
+In pursuit of the temple's treasures, he enters the Holy of Holies only to find the scrolls of the Torah.
+Pompey takes the scroll and holds it over a fire until an old priest reaches for them imploringly.
+Pompey relents and hands the scroll to the old man, who takes it.
+Pompey then leaves to carry out massacres of villages and towns.

-Many years later, a series of rebellions break out against the authority of Rome, so the Romans crucify many of the leaders and place Herod the Great on Judea's throne.
+Many years later, a series of rebellions break out against the authority of Rome.
+The Romans crucify many of the leaders and place Herod the Great on Judea's throne.
 A carpenter named Joseph and his wife Mary, who is about to give birth, arrive in Bethlehem for the census.
 Not having found accommodation for the night, they take refuge in a stable, where the child, Jesus, is born.
-The shepherds, who have followed the Magi from the East, gather to worship him.
-However, Herod, informed of the birth of a child-king, orders the centurion Lucius to take his men to Bethlehem and kill all the newborn male children.
+Joseph is seen with Shepherds when the Magi from the East enter to worship Jesus and give him gifts.
+Herod, however, informed of the birth of a child-king, orders the Roman centurion Lucius to take his men to Bethlehem and kill all newborn male children.

 Mary and Joseph flee to Egypt with the child.
-The Massacre of the Innocents occurs, Herod dies, killed in his death throes by his son Herod Antipas, who then takes power.
-In Nazareth, Jesus, who is now twelve years old, is working with Joseph when soldiers arrive under the command of Lucius, who knows now that Jesus escaped the massacre of the infants.
-But Lucius does nothing and only asks that Mary and Joseph register their son's birth before the year's end.
+The Massacre of the Innocents occurs.
+Herod dies, killed in his death throes by his son Herod Antipas, who then takes power.
+In Nazareth, Jesus, now twelve years old, is working with Joseph when soldiers arrive under the command of Lucius, who surmises that Jesus escaped the massacre of the infants.
+Lucius does nothing and asks only that Mary and Joseph register their son's birth before the year's end.

-Years pass and Jewish rebels led by Barabbas and Judas Iscariot prepare to attack a caravan carrying the next governor of Judea, Pontius Pilate and his wife Claudia.
+Years later, Jewish rebels led by Barabbas and Judas Iscariot prepare to attack a caravan carrying the next governor of Judea, Pontius Pilate and his wife Claudia, daughter of caesar Tiberius.
 The ambush fails, partly due to the diligence of Lucius, and Barabbas and Judas flee for their lives.

 Pilate and Herod Antipas meet on the banks of the River Jordan, where John the Baptist preaches to the crowds.
 Jesus arrives here, now 30 years of age.
 He is baptized by John, who recognizes that he is the Messiah.
 Jesus goes into the desert, where he is tempted by Satan.
 After forty days, Jesus travels to Galilee, where he recruits his Apostles.

-In Jerusalem, Herod Antipas arrests John the Baptist, who is visited by Jesus in prison.
+In Jerusalem, Herod Antipas arrests John the Baptist.
+Jesus visits John in prison.
 Judas leaves the rebel Barabbas and joins the Apostles.
-Jesus begins to preach and gather crowds, among which are Claudia, Pilate's wife, and Lucius.
-Herod reluctantly beheads John on a whim of his stepdaughter, Salome, who despises him.
+Jesus begins to preach and gather crowds, among which are Claudia and Lucius.
+Herod reluctantly beheads John on a whim of his stepdaughter, Salome, who despises John.